bostiog1/VertiStudio-Interview-FullStack/README.md

     * **TypeScript:** Adding static typing for improved code quality and maintainability.
     * **Vite:** As the build tool for a fast development experience.
     * **Tailwind CSS:** For rapid and responsive UI styling.
-    * *(Mention any other significant frontend libraries, e.g., for state management if not using React Context, date handling, etc.)*

 * **Backend:**
     * **Bun:** Used as the JavaScript runtime and package manager, handling server-side logic and API endpoints.
     * **SQLite:** Used as the database for storing application data, including users, coins, and transactions.
-    * *(Mention any other significant backend libraries, e.g., for hashing, JWT handling, etc.)*

 ## Setup Instructions